 - General property assistance (mowing, weed eating, road side trash collection, etc.)

 Deam Lake State Recreation Area is home to four hiking trails, excluding the Knobstone Trail.
 Trails range from easy to rugged.
 Detailed Deam Lake State Recreation Area / Clark State Forest maps are $10.70 and available at the office.
 If desired, hikers are encouraged to report to the office or Forest Education Center before and after a hike.
 None of the trails are extremely difficult, but changing weather scenarios can make some areas challenging.
 Be sure to pack plenty of water before any extended hike.
 Additional supplies such as a compass are suggested, but not necessary as all trails have been marked.
 Please carry out all supplies and trash that you carry into the trails.

 - Trail 1 (about 0.6 miles) is the easiest.
 The entrance is east of the campground gatehouse.
 The trail loops through a Virginia Pine dominated forest.
 The easy hike takes about 30 minutes.
 The end is in the old playground just south of the entrance.

 - Trail 2 (about 0.2 miles) travels from the lawn north of the Apple Orchard shelter house, just north of the boat ramp, and into the campground.
 Near the campground is a steep incline.

-- Trail 3 Yellow Horse Trail (about a 6 mile loop) is the only “multi-purpose” trail and the longest.
+- Trail 3 Yellow Horse Trail (about a 6-mile loop) is the only “multi-purpose” trail and the longest.
 This scenic hike is a complete circle around the lake and much of the property.
 Several other trails branch off.
-Most access the trail a from the parking lot beside the wood barn at the campground entrance or from the horse day-riding area parking lot.
+Most access the trail from the parking lot beside the wood barn at the campground entrance or from the horse day-riding area parking lot.
 Hikers may encounter horse riders and mountain bikers on this trail.
 Please be courteous to both the animals and riders.
 Horses may startle.